pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/led-strip-quick-start.md

 save
 ```

-Note that altough we remapped TX6, RX6 is still there and functional.
+Note that although we remapped TX6, RX6 is still there and functional.

 Alternatively you can remap RX6 to LED_STRIP: